-Established by Canadian activist and author S Bear Bergman, Flamingo Rampant — a crowd-funded micro press — produces books with themes that support LGBT families and gender-independent kids.
+Established by Canadian activist and author S Bear Bergman, Flamingo Rampant — a crowd-funded micro press — produces books with themes that support LGBTQ2 families and gender-independent kids.

-We took at peek at all six, and below is a roundup of what to expect. (spoiler alert, we love them).
+We took a peek at all six, and below is a roundup of what to expect.

 Written by Tobi Hill-Meyer, illustrated by Elenore Toczinski.